Netnod/arouteserver/docs/CONFIG.rst

 ***********************

 Not all features offered by ARouteServer are supported by both BIRD and OpenBGPD.
-The following list of limitations is based on the currently supported versions of BIRD (1.6.3 and 1.6.4) and OpenBGPD (OpenBSD 6.1 up to 6.4).
+The following list of limitations is based on the currently supported versions of BIRD and OpenBGPD.

 - OpenBGPD